hensden/kickstart/content/project/Video-Summarizer/index.md

 tags = ["python","multimedia","image-processing","c"]

 # Project summary to display on homepage.
-summary = "Created a interactive video synopsis player of a large directory various media that allows browsing and viewing"
+summary = "Created an interactive video synopsis player of a large directory various media that allows browsing and viewing"

 # Slides (optional).
 #   Associate this page with Markdown slides.